Concluding Summer Book Club

 How has this reading been life-giving or meaningful for you?
 Since finishing it, has it affected your daily life on a practical level?

-I am wishing you all a gentle week, friends, and I hope that your first day of autumn is completely enchanting, brimming with warmth and the strongest and very best coffee.
+Well, friends- signing off.
+I hope that your first day of autumn is completely enchanting, brimming with warmth and the strongest and very best coffee.

 Julia